-- Unmanaged: User accounts with the Unmanaged manage level are linked to the employee but they do no inherit any further properties.
-When a new user account is added with this manage level and an employee is assigned, some of the employee's properties are transferred initially.
-If the employee properties are changed at a later date, the changes are not passed onto the user account. - Full managed: User accounts with the Full managed manage level inherit defined properties of the assigned employee.
-When a new user account is created with this manage level and an employee is assigned, the employee's properties are transferred in an initial state.
-If the employee properties are changed at a later date, the changes are passed onto the user account.
+- Unmanaged: User accounts with the Unmanaged manage level are linked to the identity but they do no inherit any further properties.
+When a new user account is added with this manage level and an identity is assigned, some of the identity's properties are transferred initially.
+If the identity properties are changed at a later date, the changes are not passed onto the user account. - Full managed: User accounts with the Full managed manage level inherit defined properties of the assigned identity.
+When a new user account is created with this manage level and an identity is assigned, the identity's properties are transferred in an initial state.
+If the identity properties are changed at a later date, the changes are passed onto the user account.